patrick-crawford/WEB422-Backup/Code Examples/week7/README.md

 ## Week 7 Example

-The code example this week is a single application created in Angular using the Angular CLI
+The code example this week is a continuation of the "Animals" example from Week 7.

-This example illustrates how we can use Angular to position multiple components to create a complex (static) view
+This example illustrates how we can incorporate Angular routing in an application.